ar2126/hudl-project-submission/Automation/README.md

 # Hudl Project Submission

-This repository contains a series of UI tests for the Login Page for Hudl's main site
+This repository contains a series of UI tests for the Login Page for Hudl's main site written using Python + Selenium with the help of virtual environments, package managers, and BDD scripts to drive high-level user behavior.

 ## Setup